srikumarks/codaholic/_posts/2013-05-25-how-to-practice-carnatic-music-with-a-metronome.markdown

 sense of layam I admire have pacticed using a metronome.
-In my own experience with personal veena practice as well as in group situations, I've noticed that the difference between effective and counter productive practice with a metronome is a subtle mental shift, which probably explains the polarized views regarding metronomes.
+In my own experience with personal veena practice as well as in group situations, I've noticed that the difference between effective and counter productive practice with a metronome is a subtle mental shift, which might explain the polarized views about metronomes.

 This article series is born out of a wish to share what I believe to be the right mindset to adopt when practicing with a metronome, from the perspective